werkbot/framewerk/docs/en/flex-container.md

 We define two possible arrays of breakpoints, one for desktop breakpoints and one for all responsive breakpoints (phones, tablet, etc...).

-More breakpoints can be added by overriding $fw-responsive-breakpoints variable, by either adjusting the widths or adding new breakpoints all together. *It is recommended to leave the default breakpoints as is and either adjust the widths or add new ones altogether.*

 ## Classes
 **.flex-container**<br />
 A flex container has default flexbox settings which can easily be overridden.
 All breakpoint widths should be wrapped in this class.

 **.{breakpoint}-{width}**<br />
 *desktop-1, tablet-1, phone-1...desktop-100, tablet-100, phone-100*<br />
-For each breakpoint the width of the element, 1-100
+For each breakpoint the width of the element, 1-100%

 **.{breakpoint}-hide**<br />
 *desktop-hide, tablet-hide, phone-hide*<br />